 A full suite of diagnostics on LM26 will provide extensive data to measure plasma performance and neutron production during the machine’s two-year operations.
 In addition to its work with SFU, General Fusion is collaborating with Canada’s particle accelerator centre TRIUMF, UKAEA, Université de Sherbrooke, University of Lisbon, Bertin Technologies, Motus Design Group, and others to develop several diagnostic tools, including NAA, neutron spectrometry, Thomson scattering, and reflectometry.

 General Fusion was established in 2002 and is funded by a global syndicate of leading energy venture capital firms, industry leaders, and technology pioneers.
-In March, TRIUMF and General Fusion have received a NSERC Alliance grant to advance technology critical to measuring extreme temperatures inside a fusion machine.
+In March, TRIUMF and General Fusion received a NSERC Alliance grant to advance technology critical to measuring extreme temperatures inside a fusion machine.
 Funding of more than CAD800,000 ($573,600) over four years will support the design and delivery of an ultra-fast neutron spectrometer system.
 This will measure plasma temperatures at fusion conditions of over 100 million degrees Celsius, a key technical milestone that General Fusion aims to achieve at large scale by 2025.

 In August, General Fusion announced new funding of CAD20m from Canadian Nuclear Laboratories (CNL) and the Business Development Bank of Canada’s investment arm, BDC Capital.
 This brings total funding for General Fusion’s LM26 programme to CAD71m since its launch in 2023.